Course Descriptions

 Introduction To US Law For LLM Students - LAWS 9025

 Reviews the fundamentals of the U.S. legal system, including an overview of the U.S. Constitution, federalism, the structure and function of courts, sources of legal authority, and common-law methodology.
-Restricted to students in the LLM program
+2-3 credits, letter graded.

 Introduction to US Law For MSL Students - LAWS 9005